ooni/ooni.org/content/post/2018-iran-protests.md

 clearly started blocking access to Instagram on 31st December 2017, while network measurements collected from 7 different ISPs in total show the blocking of the site on 1st and 2nd January 2018.

+Further findings are available in [Part 2](https://ooni.torproject.org/post/2018-iran-protests-pt2/) of this research.
+The latest findings show that Instagram was blocked through the use of Deep Packet Inspection (DPI) technology which targeted the TLS protocol.

 ## Blocking of Facebook Messenger